retaildevcrews/ngsa/IaC/AKS/README.md

   > You can safely start with the Create Cosmos DB step
   >
   > The initial steps were completed above

-Save the Cosmos DB config to Key Vault

 #### Create Azure Monitor